NestorDR/radar-core/README.md

 TA‑Lib on Windows: install the prebuilt wheel noted in pyproject.toml (example shown in Installation).
 On non‑Windows platforms, TA‑Lib can be installed from PyPI (see environment markers in pyproject.toml).

+Note: The project was developed on Windows 11, Python 3.13, Pycharm 2025 and Docker Desktop 4.47

 ## Installation
 You can install with either uv (recommended for this project) or pip.